Syros: Greek War of Independence and 19th century

 Because of the Venetian domination from the Middle Ages onwards, the islanders had a Roman Catholic majority.
 However, due to immigration from other islands, Catholics now constitute some 47% of the population.
 The majority of the population are Greek Orthodox.
 Intermarriage between Churches is very common in Syros.
 There is also a single parish of the Byzantine Greek Catholic Church.

-During 1831 Syros played a prominent role in the elaboration of the new Greek Constitution.
+During 1831 Syros played a prominent role in the unfolding of the new Greek Constitution.
 Under Ioannis Kapodistrias (Giovanni Capo D'Istria), the first Governor of the new state, the population of Ermoupolis had reached 13,805 residents and the city had evolved into a seat of government.

 It had a Commercial Court of Law, a post office (one of the first in Greece), insurance brokerages, the first public school, a branch of the National Bank of Greece, art gallery, museum, library, a social club for the elite society etc. However, in 1854 cholera and a series of other epidemics plunged Syros into mourning.
 A number of charitable institutions for public health and social services were established during this period: orphanages, poorhouses and a mental hospital.

 Newcomers, mainly mariners and tradesmen, gave the island a new dynamic, which along with its demographic and economic development, turned it into an administrative and cultural centre.
 Newcomers flocked to the island and founded the town of Ermoupoli, which rapidly became the leading port of Greece.

 Between 1822 and 1865, Ermoupoli was rebuilt in a Neoclassical style, merging Greek Classicism with elements of the Renaissance.
 Many landmarks such as the City Hall (designed by the German architect Ernst Ziller), the Apollo Theatre by the Italian architect Pietro Campo (a miniature version of the La Scala in Milan), the main Library, the General Hospital of Syros (Vardakeio-Proio), Miaoulis square and other buildings were built during that period of time.
 Passing through on 6 April 1864, the effect of all the sugary marble is such that the English artist Edward Lear, refers to the town fondly in his diary as "the old sparkly pile".